Alter-Net-codes/SkyOS/readme.md

 <ins>written from SCRATCH!<ins>

-# watch out for the new SkyOS java edition!
+# skyOS 3 is already out and is a rewrite in Java.